Rowdy Tellez Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.5 K/9, which ranks 19th in the league.
+- The pitching staff for the Diamondbacks has a collective 9.1 K/9, the 10th-best in MLB.

-- The Diamondbacks have the 22nd-ranked team ERA across all league pitching staffs (5.28).
+- The Diamondbacks' 4.78 team ERA ranks 19th among all league pitching staffs.

-- The Diamondbacks give up the second-most home runs in baseball (18 total, 1.8 per game).
+- Diamondbacks pitchers combine to surrender the third-most home runs in baseball (18 total, 1.6 per game).

-- Gallen (0-1) pitches for the Diamondbacks to make his third start this season.
+- Kelly (0-1) pitches for the Diamondbacks to make his third start of the season.

-- In his last time out on Tuesday, the righty threw six innings against the San Diego Padres, allowing four earned runs while surrendering seven hits.
+- In his most recent time out on Friday, the right-hander threw 5 2/3 innings against the Los Angeles Dodgers, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.